Budget for Backpacking South America: Our first 6 months of travel costs

 You can still find lunchtime Menu del Días in Ecuador for $2.50-3 USD which will normally include a soup, main and drink, sometimes a pudding too.
 As always, dinners are a little more expensive; expect to pay around $5 for a decent meal.
 Beers will cost you $1.50-2.
 Good hostel accommodation can be found for around $10 each per night.
 The cost of travel in Ecuador is really not as bad as everyone makes out!

-So that accounts for the first 6 months of travel budgets vs spending in South America!
+So that accounts for our first 6 months of travel budgets vs spending in South America!
 As you can see, creating a budget for backpacking South America very much depends on which countries you’re planning on spending the most time in, and how slowly you are able to travel.
-Hopefully this extra info therefore helps you to plan and budget for your own trip.
+Hopefully this extra info therefore helps you to plan and budget for backpacking South America for your own trip.
 Don’t forget to give yourself a boost with a trusty Revolut card!